-Wanchain is trying to solve on of the toughest challenges in the industry – the need to enable transfer of value between isolated blockchains.
+Wanchain is trying to solve one of the toughest challenges in the industry – the need to enable transfer of value between isolated blockchains.
 They are not only bridging public blockchains like Ethereum or Bitcoin, but are also working in the enterprise realm to bridge the traditional economy to the blockchain-based economy, or Web 3.0.

 What are the features of Wanchain?

-Wanchain’s key differentiator are its cross-chain technology and privacy features.
+Wanchain’s key differentiators are its cross-chain technology and privacy features.
 It is a fork of Ethereum, so it has smart contract capability as well.
 They currently have privacy capability for native WAN transactions, and plan to implement privacy for all cross-chain transactions in the near future.